 I grew up in a family of 17 children.
-I had 8 brothers and 8 sisters and my mom constantly railed against immodesty.
+I had eight brothers and eight sisters and my mom constantly railed against immodesty.
 She had strict rules about what my sisters could wear around the house and in public.
 She knew how vulnerable and foolish young women could be and she was keenly aware of the weaknesses and desires of men.

 Last week the local newspaper reported that the Miss USA organization released pictures of this year’s contestants in anticipation of the upcoming Miss USA pageant.
-What was different about this year’s pictures (as compared to previous years), was that each woman was portrayed in a seductive pose while wearing sexy lingerie.
-In prior years, the women were shown in traditional poses wearing two-piece swimsuits.
+What was different about this year’s pictures, as compared to previous years, was that each woman was portrayed in a seductive pose while wearing sexy lingerie.
+In previous years, the women were shown in traditional poses wearing two-piece swimsuits.

 These girls are beautiful.
 They look great in the pictures, and in almost every case they are highly educated.
 They are very smart.
 They all do very well after the pageant.
 They all have great histories.
 To say they aren’t role models to young women is unfair.
 They are magnificent.
 We’re on network TV, and the Miss America folks just got dumped on cable.

 So what is it that every Catholic girl should be taught before she starts dating?
-Having grown up with 8 sisters, and being the father of 6 daughters (ranging in ages from 13 to 27 years old), I’ve thought about this a lot.
+Having grown up with eight sisters, and being the father of six daughters, ranging in ages from 13 to 27 years old, I’ve thought about this a lot.

-I have come up with 3 lessons every Catholic girl must be taught before she is allowed to go out with a boy.
-The lessons are entitled: (1) The Idling Man; (2) The Passion Bridge; and (3) The Two Greatest Desires.
-I’m going to cover The Idling Man today.
-When I refer to “man” or “men” I’m talking about every member of the male species who has gone through puberty.
+I have come up with three lessons every Catholic girl must be taught before she is allowed to go out with a boy.
+The lessons are, (1) The Unspoken Invitation, (2) The Passion Bridge, and (3) The Two Greatest Desires.
+I’m going to cover The Unspoken Invitation today.
+When I refer to “man” or “men” I’m referring to every member of the male species who has gone through puberty.

-So here is the first thing that a young Catholic girl needs to know before dating: Every normal man is “built” to have a strong desire and need to be intimately involved with a woman.
+So here’s the first thing a young Catholic girl needs to know before dating: Every normal man is “built” to have a strong desire and need to be intimately involved with a woman.
 That’s the way God intended it.
-God not only created man to have the desire and the need for intimacy, but He also made the “marital act” and other types of intimacy very pleasurable.
+God not only created man to have the desire and the need for intimacy, He also made the “marital act” and other types of intimacy very pleasurable.
 The primary reason God did this was to insure the continuation of the human race.

-I have more to say about this, but I think you get my point.
-All Catholic parents have a responsibility to: (1) explain these unknown “facts of life” to their daughters; (2) require that their daughters dress modestly; (3) practice heroic purity themselves so their daughters can learn from their example; and (4) pray for their daughters.
+I think you get my point.
+All Catholic parents have a responsibility to (1) explain these unknown “facts of life” to their daughters, (2) require that their daughters dress modestly, (3) practice heroic purity themselves so their daughters can learn from their example, and (4) pray for their daughters.
 I challenge you to live up to your responsibility.